 Socialization is also an important aspect of training which some dog owners forget about.
 It is the act of desensitizing your pup to a change in environment, animals or people.

 To adequately socialize your dog, try introducing them to a variety of people and animals from an early age.
-Perhaps you could sign them up for doggy day care?

 Unfortunately, some Maltese Poodle Mixes may inherit diseases from their parent breeds.
 They may therefore be susceptible to health problems which are associated with the Maltese or Toy Poodle breeds.

 This syndrome is associated with white dogs such as the Maltese, and may therefore be carried by your designer dog too.

 Due to an inflammation of an area of their brain known as the cerebellum, this condition causes your pup to have body tremors.

 Also known as kneecap dislocation.

 Usually a genetic condition, this condition is common in toy dog breeds and is one of the reasons you should not over exert your dog through long and fast running.
 They are only small and their limbs can only handle so much.